Does VPN protect you from viruses? How can VPN protect you?

 - Does a VPN protect you from viruses?
 We have a very clear answer to this question below.

-- You can use VPNs to fix a lot of connection flaws and to protect your online privacy, but one thing they're not good at is virus protection.
+- You can use such a service to fix a lot of connection flaws and to protect your online privacy, but they don't offer virus protection.

-However, a common misconception is that VPNs are universal security tools, which is wrong.
+However, a common misconception is that VPNs are universal security tools, like antiviruses which is wrong.

 It’s true that a VPN can protect you from various types of cyberthreats, but they are helpless when facing viruses.

 A VPN will perform a lot of operations to make sure that your connection is secure.

 More so, it will spoof every single bit of data, so that even if someone were to get it, they won’t be able to make anything of it.

 Some would even go the distance to implement additional functionality to their service.
 For instance, you can find VPNs with ad-blockers and even website blockers.